anwesham-lab/powers/terraform/POWER.md

 This uses shell expansion to read the token from your environment.
 Set it with `export TFE_TOKEN=your-api-token-here` before launching Kiro.

+> ⚠️ **IMPORTANT: Docker Container Restart Required**
+>
+> After adding or changing `TFE_TOKEN`, `TFE_ADDRESS`, or any other environment variables, you **must restart the Docker container** for the changes to take effect.
+The MCP server runs inside Docker and only reads environment variables at container startup.
+>
+> To restart: Stop the running container and reconnect the MCP server in Kiro, or restart Kiro entirely.

 ### Terraform Enterprise (Custom Endpoint)

 For organizations using Terraform Enterprise with a custom endpoint, add the `TFE_ADDRESS` environment variable: